France hero image

 Why France

-France blends iconic art, sacred architecture, and culinary experiences in one itinerary—ideal for choirs, alumni communities, educational travelers, and donor groups.
-Paris anchors with museums, cathedrals, and Seine evenings, while Normandy, the Loire, and Provence add pilgrimage routes, memorials, vineyards, and Mediterranean light.
-High-speed trains and motorcoaches make region-hopping easy so leaders can focus on storytelling, partner connections, and fundraising gatherings.
+France combines major art collections, sacred architecture, and regional food culture in one trip.
+Paris anchors the itinerary with museums, cathedrals, and Seine evenings, while Normandy, the Loire, and Provence add memorials, pilgrimage context, vineyards, and retreat-style days.
+High-speed rail and short coach transfers make multi-region routes practical for groups, leaving room for partner visits and donor gatherings.

 Top Highlights by Theme

-• Paris: Notre-Dame (exterior restoration), Sainte-Chapelle, Sacré-Cœur, Louvre, Musée d’Orsay, and Seine cruises.
+• Paris: Notre-Dame, Sainte-Chapelle, Sacré-Cœur, the Louvre, Musée d’Orsay, and Seine cruises.

 • Normandy & Brittany: D-Day beaches, American Cemetery, Bayeux Tapestry, and Mont-Saint-Michel pilgrimage.